kevinsullivan/cs6501s23/README.md

 - \“, for paragraphs

-Is everything is set up right, the command
+If everything is set up right, the command
 ```
 lean_source/mkall.sh
 ```